For global travellers, the constantly shifting price of airline tickets is one of the hottest topics of the travel

 As only a small percentage of passengers eligible under EC 261 end up claiming the compensation that is rightfully theirs, making people aware of their air passenger rights is crucial to a fair and open service from airlines.
 So don’t feel bad when you have a flight delay and claim your compensation.

 So there you have it.
-The facts show that EC261 claims have absolutely no affect on the price of tickets.
+The facts show that EC261 claims have absolutely no effect on the price of tickets.
 We are glad we had the chance to debunk the myth and offer some wisdom on what’s making airfares continue to rise.

 Next time air travel doesn’t go according to plan, you know where to find us.
 We’ll be waiting.

 We’ll leave you in the capable hands of Scott who can give you the basics of air passenger rights.

 Flight delays happen, but that doesn’t mean you have to accept them.
 You may be entitled to as much as €600 in compensation if your flight was delayed, cancelled or overbooked within the last five years.